auberonedu/centroid-finder/plan.md

 - Writes each frame’s result to a CSV file
 - One line for each second

-### Test with mp4 video.
+### Tests that validated mp4 video is working.
-- Used Command-line: `java -jar videoprocessor.jar inputPath outputCsv targetColor threshold`
+- Used the Command-Line: `java -jar videoprocessor.jar inputPath outputCsv targetColor threshold`
-- Ran Maven command to run the project.
+- Ran a Maven command to run the project.
+- JUnit tests ran successfully using the provided video, showing the Metadata in the console.